soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td><strong>Learning</strong></td>
-      <td>I learned that it is helpful to design architecture for future migrations.</td>
+      <td>I learned that migrating a system with no downtime requires several times more effort than a typical migration.</td>
     </tr>
     <tr>
       <td><strong>Skill</strong></td>